churcho/apxr_io/README.md

 After this succeeds you should be good to go!

-See [`setup` alias in mix.exs](./mix.exs) and sections below for more information or when you run into issues.
+See [`setup` alias in mix.exs](./mix.exs) and the sections below for more information or when you run into issues.

 ### PostgreSQL Modules And Version

-PostgreSQL version should be >= 9.4, as ApxrIo uses the `jsonb` type, that is available from PostgreSQL 9.4 onward.
+PostgreSQL version should be >= 9.4, as apxr_io uses the `jsonb` type, that is available from PostgreSQL 9.4 onward.

-ApxrIo requires the PostgreSQL modules [pg_trgm](http://www.postgresql.org/docs/9.4/static/pgtrgm.html) and [pgcrypto](http://www.postgresql.org/docs/9.4/static/pgcrypto.html) to be available.
+apxr_io requires the PostgreSQL modules [pg_trgm](http://www.postgresql.org/docs/9.4/static/pgtrgm.html) and [pgcrypto](http://www.postgresql.org/docs/9.4/static/pgcrypto.html) to be available.

 This is located in the "postgresql-contrib" project, however the project name can vary depending on your operating system.
 If the module is not installed the ecto migrations will fail.

 ### Database

-By default, ApxrIo connects to a localhost PostgreSQL database `apxr_io_dev` using the username `postgres` with the password `postgres`.
+By default, apxr_io connects to a localhost PostgreSQL database `apxr_io_dev` using the username `postgres` with the password `postgres`.

 Create the database and user 'postgres' if not already done: